dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

   - and he starts to feel really bad and frets, trying to ask for something of equal value
     - equal value is important here because you don't want ask to exchange such a gift
       - with something of lesser value.  they may think you didn't value the original gift.
-  - he had been talking about immortality earlier,
+  - they had been talking about immortality earlier,
     - an idea he thought preposterous, with what he knew of magic
+    - so he asked for it, again, thinking she could never fulfill it
 - the princess says yes.  of course.  she believes it's totally possible.
   - unbeknownst to most, a high priest in her kingdom has been promising the king immortality
 - the mage freaks out a bit.  really, she wasn't supposed to say yes